eqNj/eqN-PD2-Filter/README.md

 If this is deemed excessive I will cut it down to how it was previously (showing select ethereal rare weapons and/or ideal rare armors).

-Changed the Perfect Gem icon from "O" to "@" to help further distinguish it.

-Changed the Flawless Gem icon from "O" to "*" to help further distinguish it.

-Changed the Gem icon for all gems of lower tiers from "*" to ":" to further distinguish them.

 Made it so Large Charms (just as Small and Grand did priorly) will now notify on drop.

 Added detailed information to charm names for Large Charms with new % Damage stats.

 Added all new uniques added to the game for Season 3 as particularly highlighted drops.

-Made it so magic (for crafting) and non-magic (with druid plus skills) clubs of all tiers will always show on drop.
+Made it so magic (for crafting) and non-magic (with druid plus skills) clubs of all tiers will show on drop.

 Added new Vampiric and Bountiful crafting recipes to magic item descriptions.